-In the 2004 movie, Millions, seven-year-old Damian Cunningham sets out with his father and older brother to establish a new life following the death of his mother.
+In the 2004 movie, Millions, seven-year-old Damian Cunningham, following the death of his mother, sets out with his father and older brother to establish a new life.
 A pious and prayerful Catholic school boy, Damian has a fondness for the lives of the saints and an equally powerful zeal for serving the poor.
-Set within a fictional time period when the Bank of England was converting to the Euro (they didn’t), Damian is seen playing outside one day when a bag of money is tactically thrown from a train destined for a thief that has yet to arrive.
+Set within a fictional period when the Bank of England was converting to the Euro (they didn’t), Damian is seen playing outside one day when a bag of money is tactically thrown from a train destined for a thief who has yet to arrive.
 For much of the movie, unbeknownst to his father, Damian is seen giving the treasure away—to the needy poor.
 Along the way, he is viewed conversing with the likes of Sts.
 Clare and Francis of Assisi, St. Peter, St. Joseph, and St. Nicholas.
-But as others become aware of the existence of the money, their desire for more “practical” uses of the currency leaves Damian at a crossroad.
-Near the end of the movie, he is seen dumping the money onto the railroad tracks near his house and setting it afire.
+But, as others become aware of the existence of the money, their desire for more “practical” uses of the currency leaves Damian at a crossroad.
+At the end of the movie, he is seen dumping the money onto railroad tracks near his house and setting it afire.

 A miracle is said to be above nature when the effect produced is above the native powers and forces in creatures of which the known laws of nature are the expression, as raising a dead man to life, e.g., Lazarus (John 11), the widow’s son (1 Kings 17).
 A miracle is said to be outside, or beside, nature when natural forces may have the power to produce the effect, at least in part, but could not of themselves alone have produced it in the way it was actually brought about.
-Thus the effect in abundance far exceeds the power of natural forces, or it takes place instantaneously without the means or processes which nature employs.”
+Thus the effect in abundance far exceeds the power of natural forces, or it takes place instantaneously without the means or processes which nature employs.

 Today, however, how often do we hear others boldly proclaim that miracles are a thing of fairy tales?
 Sadly, in their immediate discounting of them, they also chide and marginalize those who proclaim their existence.
 They are, of course, members of “organized” religion.

 At the many baptisms I celebrate, I ask parents presenting their children for baptism whether they have ever witnessed a miracle.
 With the question placed upon their hearts, they quietly gaze at the babies in their arms.
-And no words are required.